Mirusha Park: Geology

 Pliocene sediments also stretch within the park area.
 In most part they are in erosion contact with upper Cretaceous limestone cliffs.
-These limestones are massive and contain numerous traces of gastropods and lay through Senon limestone floor.
+These limestones are massive and contain numerous traces of gastropods and lie through the Senon limestone floor.

-Also in the Pliocene sediments are confirmed several layers of coal appearance.
+Also, in the Pliocene, several layers of coal appeared.

 Lower Cretaceous is represented by limestone plaque of different colors and is more common in the western part.

 Sedimentary volcanogenic series spread out in the south-western region.
-According to geological map there are two areas of widespread: the northern and southern areas.
-In the Northern area, spread flysch, conglomeratic sand and marly formations while in south area, spread shale clay, sandstone and siliceous.
+According to the geological map, there are two areas of widespread occurrence: the northern and southern areas.
+In the Northern area, there are spread flysch, conglomeratic sand, and marly formations, while in south area, there are spread shale clay, sandstone, and siliceous.

-The area has large geoheritage value and a great potential for tourism.
-The most important geoheritage values are the canyon itself with lakes, waterfalls, caves, (Dushi cave, Ponorci cave, Zatriqi cave, cave of Azem Galica, etc.), karst forms, (ponds, scribes, karsts valleys, etc.) as well as decorative stones, bauxite, fossils, thermal spring water and a very characteristic appearance of the rocks.
-These values are important for science, education as well as for touristic use.
+The area has a large geoheritage value and a great tourism potential.
+The most important geoheritage values are the canyon itself with lakes, waterfalls, caves (Dushi cave, Ponorci cave, Zatriqi cave, cave of Azem Galica, etc.), karst forms (ponds, scribes, karsts valleys, etc.) as well as decorative stones, bauxite, fossils, thermal spring water, and a very characteristic appearance of the rocks.
+These values are important for science, education, as well as for tourist use.

 Caves

-In Mirusha canyon are created special relief forms: deepening, caves, rocky cuts, material deposits, lakes, etc. Besides the waterfalls and lakes characteristic forms are also caves with different shapes and sizes.
-Some of the most interesting caves are the Great Church and Small Church caves, the cave in the tenth lake, the cave in the ninth lake which is divided into two channels (the left and right channel), the cave behind the ninth lake and the cave of Dush, etc.
+In Mirusha canyon are created special relief forms: deepening, caves, rocky cuts, material deposits, lakes, etc. Besides the waterfalls and lakes, characteristic forms are also caves with different shapes and sizes.
+Some of the most interesting caves are the Great Church and Small Church caves, the cave in the tenth lake, the cave in the ninth lake, which is divided into two channels (the left and right channels), the cave behind the ninth lake, and the cave of Dush, etc.

-Great Church Cave stretches at the last lake on the right side of river flow.
+Great Church Cave stretches at the last lake on the right side of the river flow.
 This cave is located in a characteristic relief in the wall form.
 The cave, in its geological past, has been a source of underground waters.
 It has a 4 m and 12 m entrance and has a total length of 40 m.
-At the end of the cave there are few stalactites and stalagmites and karst pillars.
+At the end of the cave, there are a few stalactites, stalagmites, and karst pillars.

 Small Church Cave has small size with a length of 4 m.
-The entrance of the cave is 1.4 m wide which from the bottom narrows further.
+The entrance of the cave is 1.4 m wide, which from the bottom narrows further.
 The end of the cave is horizontal and filled with mud.
-From the entrance to the Great Church cave, the channel goes in the southeast direction where after 4 m a limestone rock appear in various forms and with cuts, through which is possible to gain access to the cave of the small church.
+From the entrance to the Great Church cave, the channel goes in the southeast direction, where after 4 m a limestone rock appears in various forms and with cuts, through which it is possible to gain access to the cave of the small church.